 Custom contact lenses for the difficult eye

 If you think you’ve tried them all and practically given up on contact lenses, custom-made lenses may be the solution for you.
 While disposables often take a one-size-fits-all approach (when is that ever true?) these lenses are tailored to your individual eyes, no matter how unusual they are.
-Tailoring the right lens for each individual is a job for a contact lens specialist.
+Tailoring the right lens for each individual is a job for a contact lens expert.
 Especially if you have had trouble with contact lenses in the past, getting the right lens for your eye is essential to success.More information on custom lenses

 Contact lenses for keratoconus

 Keratoconus is a corneal disease that affects about 1 in 2,000 Australians (at least 10,000 people).
 The mainstay of successful management is contact lenses – provided they are comfortable and fit properly.
 In fact, poor contact lens fit is one of the causes of progression of this disease.
-It is essential to find a contact lens practitioner who is experienced in keratoconus and fits patients every week.
+It is essential to find an expert contact lens practitioner who is experienced in keratoconus and fits patients every week.
 This helps to keep you out of needing a corneal transplant for longer – preferably for good.
 Contact lenses for keratoconus include soft custom lenses, RGP contact lenses, sclerals and hybrid contact lenses.
 For more on contact lenses for keratoconus, click here.

 If you do end up needing a corneal graft, it is not unusual to need a special kind of contact lens afterwards, to provide functional vision.